Marc Schweitzer, M.Arch, AIA Oakland, CA

 You’re supported every step of the way.

 No. The recipient’s insurance covers your medical expenses for evaluation, surgery, and follow-up.
-You may qualify for help with travel, lodging, and lost wages through donor assistance programs.
+The National Kidney Register can help with travel, lodging, lost wages and more through the Donor Shield Program.

 Most donors go home within 1–3 days after surgery and return to normal activities in 4–6 weeks.
 Many are back to work in 2–4 weeks, depending on the job.